-As of the 2016-2017 school year, Arkansas's schools were home to more than 41,000 English language learners.
-As of the 2014-2015 school year, the most common five languages spoken by ELLs in Arkansas were Spanish, Marshallese, Vietnamese, Lao, and Hmong.
+As of 2019, Arkansas's schools were home to more than 39,000 English language learners.
+In recent years, the most common five languages spoken by ELLs in Arkansas have been Spanish, Marshallese, Vietnamese, Lao, and Hmong.
 (U.S. Dept. of Education, National Center for Education Statistics)

 State ELL Resources